visgwu/untampered_provenance/README.md

-# tampered_provenance
+# untampered_provenance
-This repo is to automate the creation of provenance jsonl files (dataset) using tampered
+This repo is to automate the creation of provenance jsonl files (dataset) using untampered python packages